 A record number of customers—15%, compared to 5% in 2014—also say that companies are exceeding their expectations.
 These stats show that the level of customer service in America has been constantly improving over the last few years.
 While there are a fair number of areas that could use improvement (as we will see further on) the overall pace of development seems satisfactory.

 Another indication that American businesses have been quicker to adapt customer service lessons is that Millennials, who are expected to be more difficult to please, seem happy with their experiences.
 On the other hand, baby boomers don’t seem enthused by the customer experience activities undertaken by businesses.
 Only 4% in this segment feel that businesses are exceeding service expectations.
 The figures are slightly better in the 36-51 age group at 15%.

 Being pleasant scores marginally above being knowledgeable (62%) for a service professional and well above being quick (42%).
 According to this report, customers are fine if the business representative takes some time to provide assistance as long as the rep does it in a considerate manner.
-However, another survey by Zendesk rates speed of response and resolution higher (89%) than friendliness of representative (82%).
+However, another survey by the leading call center software, Zendesk, rates speed of response and resolution higher (89%) than friendliness of representative (82%).
 Thus, the exact metrics of what counts as customer service might not be objectively definable, but it’s evident that its important characteristics include being friendly, prompt, and knowledgeable.